00start/ring-home-security/docs/tdd-gap-resolution-agent.md

   2_liked:
     duration: 10 min
     prompts:
-      - "What worked well in the TDD process?"
+      - 'What worked well in the TDD process?'
-      - "Which worker assignments were effective?"
+      - 'Which worker assignments were effective?'
-      - "What tooling helped most?"
+      - 'What tooling helped most?'

   3_learned:
     duration: 10 min
     prompts:
-      - "What did we discover about the codebase?"
+      - 'What did we discover about the codebase?'
-      - "What TDD patterns emerged?"
+      - 'What TDD patterns emerged?'
-      - "What would we teach others?"
+      - 'What would we teach others?'

   4_lacked:
     duration: 10 min
     prompts:
-      - "What resources were missing?"
+      - 'What resources were missing?'
-      - "Where did we struggle?"
+      - 'Where did we struggle?'
-      - "What blocked progress?"
+      - 'What blocked progress?'

   5_longed_for:
     duration: 10 min
     prompts:
-      - "What would have made this easier?"
+      - 'What would have made this easier?'
-      - "What tools/processes do we want?"
+      - 'What tools/processes do we want?'
-      - "What should we prioritize next?"
+      - 'What should we prioritize next?'

   6_action_items:
     duration: 10 min